Naqada I: Burials

-The Amratians possessed slaves and constructed rowboats of bundled papyrus in which they could sail the Nile.
+Commerce and crafts

 Trade between the Amratian culture bearers in Upper Egypt and populations of Lower Egypt is attested during this time through new excavated objects.
-A stone vase from the north has been found at el-Amra.
+A stone vase from the north has been found at el-Amrah.
 The predecessor Badarian culture had also discovered that malachite could be heated into copper beads; the Amratians shaped this metal by chipping.
 Obsidian and a very small amount of gold were both imported from Nubia during this time.
 Trade with the oases also was likely.
 Cedar was imported from Byblos, marble from Paros, as well as emery from Naxos.

 New innovations such as adobe buildings, for which the Gerzeh culture is well known, also begin to appear during this time, attesting to cultural continuity.
 However, they did not reach nearly the widespread use that they were known for in later times.
 Additionally, oval and theriomorphic cosmetic palettes appear to be used in this period.
 However, the workmanship was still very rudimentary and the relief artwork for which they were later known is not yet present.

 Each Amratian village had an animal deity; amulets were worn of humans and various animals including birds and fish.
 Food, weaponry, statuettes, decorations, malachite, and occasionally dogs were buried with the deceased.